 There are three main streams of revenue for Zhangzhou’s food industry, namely subsidiary agricultural food processing, food and wine manufacturing and beverage and tea production.
 Seafood, vegetables, oil and fertilizers are the main categories on the subsidiary agricultural food processing list, which generated a total production value of USD 7.8 bln in 2013 – an increase of 30%.

 The total production value of food manufacturing, mainly canned food and biscuits, amounted to USD 3.3 bln, up 31.3%.
 The total beverage and tea production, with Oolong Tea and other beverages as best-sellers, had a value of USD 574.5 mln, an increase of 27.4%.
+The top 608 food companies in Zhangzhou generated a combined turnover of RMB 178.3 billion in the first 10 months of 2020; up 2.1%.

 After years of development, Zhangzhou has established a firm foothold in the business of producing speciality food, such as canned fruits and vegetables, frozen vegetables and seafood and the processing of meat and preserved fruits.
 Of equal importance are food and food-related items such as biscuits, vegetable oil, fertilizers and tea.